 Bar Stools Styles

-There are myriads of bar stool styles you can splurge on, from simple to swivel and intricately designed bar stools.
-What you choose depends on your preference and comfort requirements.
+There are myriads of bar stool styles you can splurge on, from simple to swivel to intricately designed bar stools.
+What you choose depends on your preferences and comfort requirements.

 Bistro Style Bar Stool

 A cafe-like bar stool brings a clean and rustic feel to the kitchen.
 It comes with a tall backrest and a detailed look.
 If you want to accentuate your simple counter area and make it more visually interesting, opt for a bistro bar stool.

 We frequently see bucket stools at food stations, restaurants, and bars.
 They are notably sturdy and can withstand wear and tear.
 Compared to standard wood or metal bar stools, a bucket bar stool provides better comfort because of its structure and thick cushioning.

 Swivel Bar Stool